Frank

 Zealand,

-singer's years of sleeping under bridges, riding on goods trains,
+young singer's years of sleeping under bridges, riding

-during the Depression years, with titles like Yodelling Bagman
+side of life during the Depression years, with titles

-and Wrap Me Up in my Stockwhip and Blanket.
+like Yodelling Bagman and Wrap Me Up in my

 Some

-those familiar to many of his fans) as a "boundary-rider", hitching
+experiences (and those familiar to many of his fans) as

 Riding